Michelle and her family are Halloween buffs who have constructed haunted mazes and trails for family parties and for-profit ventures.

-Or maybe you like to visit haunted houses during the Halloween season.
-Many of these are set up in a maze design: There's one entrance and one exit, and in between, you have lots of twists, turns, and dead-ends to throw you off course.
-While you're trying to find your way out, all sorts of scary things happen along the way.
-Strobe lights are flashing, ghosts and monsters jump out to scare you, and spooky music plays in the background, adding to the creepiness.
+You've probably been in or at least seen a Halloween maze.
+Perhaps you've explored a corn maze at a local farm or a hay bale labyrinth at garden center.
+Maybe you've visited commercial haunted houses during the Halloween season.
+Many of these are set up like a maze: there's one entrance and one exit, and in between, there are lots of twists, turns, and dead-ends to throw you off course.
+While you're trying to find your way out, all sorts of scary things happen.
+Strobe lights flash, ghosts and monsters jump out, and spooky music plays in the background.

-Secondly, the other thing you really need to think about is space.
-Don't worry, you can build a maze in a space as small as your living room, garage, or basement.
+- Space: Don't worry, you can build a maze in a space as small as your living room, garage, or basement.
 Watch the video below to see just how much you can fit into a two-car garage.
 Or, if the weather's nice enough in your area, you can build a really scary haunted Halloween maze right in your backyard.